gordon04piper-eng/photoacoustic-blood-mimicking-fluid-analysis/README.md

 * Characterised the photoacoustic response of blood-mimicking fluid samples.
 * Evaluated the reliability of phantom materials used in imaging experiments.
-* Identified limitations and considerations when using synthetic fluids to simulate biological tissue.
+* Identified limitations and considerations when using synthetic fluids to simulate biological fluids.

 ## Report